Jacoby Bros.: Broadway store (1900)

-In 1900, it moved, as many upscale retailers did, west to Broadway and south, to 331-333-335 S. Broadway, between Third and Fourth streets.
-The new store was a project of Homer Laughlin (as was the nearby building that now is home to Grand Central Market) and the architect was John B. Parkinson.
+In 1900, Jacoby Bros. moved, as did many other upscale retailers, west to Broadway and south to 331-333-335 S. Broadway.
+The new store was a project of Homer Laughlin and the architect was John B. Parkinson.
 It opened on March 3, 1900 and had four stories plus a basement, 60000 sqft of selling space, a sixty-foot frontage and two elevators.
 The second floor featured men's clothing, the third floor, ladies', and the fourth floor attended the wholesale business.
 The store boasted that a 25-by-40-foot center court allowed light to permeate the store, and that its 13125 sqft basement shoe department was the largest in the Western United States and three times as large as any other shoe store in the city.
 The store was exclusive retailer for clothing by Hackett, Carhart & Co.
-The building remains with only two stories; several such older buildings in the area had upper floors removed after the 1994 Northridge earthquake.

-Liquidation (1935)
+The building remains with only two stories, and in 1979, when the Broadway Theater and Commercial District was added to the National Register of Historic Places, Jacoby Brothers Building was listed as a non-contributing property in the district.

+Hiatus (1935–6)

+For a brief period around 1935–6, the company's advertisements dropped the "Bros." and advertised as Jacoby's.

-In 1935 the Jacoby Bros. liquidated their Broadway premises, unable to renew their lease, and sold their stock to the May Company.
+Around May of 1935, Jacoby Bros. liquidated its store at 331–335 S. Broadway.
+They were unable to renew their lease, and sold their stock to the May Company.
 A Los Angeles-based Boston Store (not the Inglewood-based Boston Store, which would become a large chain) occupied the premises in the late 1930s.

+6th & Broadway store (1936–8)

-The concern reopened in early 1936 (dropping the "Bros." and advertising as Jacoby's) at 605 S. Broadway, southwest corner of Broadway and 6th, but went out of business in 1938, and in 1940, retailer Zukor's leased the majority of the premises.
-The Zukor's sign is still visible on the portion of the Jacoby Bros. building that it occupied.
+The concern reopened in February 1936 at the H. Jevne & Co.
+Building, 605 S. Broadway, at the southwest corner of Sixth Street.
+However, only two years later in 1938, Jacoby's went out of business.

+In 1940, retailer Zukor's leased the majority of the premises.
+The Zukor's sign is still visible on the portion of the building that it occupied.